themeblvd/theme-blvd-widget-pack/readme.txt

 Tags: widgets, Theme Blvd, themeblvd, Jason Bobich Stable Tag: 1.0.4

-When using a Theme Blvd theme, this plugin adds six widgets to extend some of the functionality already built into the framework.
+When using a Theme Blvd theme, this plugin adds a few widgets to extend some of the functionality already built into the framework.

 == Description ==